 How often is data backed up?

 Automated Amazon Relational Database Service (RDS) backups are generated daily and retained for 30 days to allow for point-in-time data restoration.
-Snapshots of the primary RDS are also taken daily.
-Copies of the snapshot are sent to a secondary region, where they’re kept for 3 days before being deleted.
 RDS snapshots are encrypted at rest.

 Can Atlassian’s RDS backups be used to roll back changes?

 We cannot use our RDS backups to roll back changes.
 These include changes such as fields overwritten using scripts, or deleted issues, projects, or sites.